Out of Madness

 Out of Madness is a 2024 psychological thriller/ dark comedy novel by Indian author Rithwik Aryan, published by BluOne Ink.
 Known for its realistic and satirical portrayal of mental health, identity and scandal.

-Aryan dropped out of Harvard and spent 18 months in two of India's most dangerous mental asylums- The Central Institute of Psychiatry in Ranchi and the Agra Mental Asylum to conduct research for Out of Madness.
+Aryan dropped out of Harvard Extension School and spent 18 months in two of India's most dangerous mental asylums- The Central Institute of Psychiatry in Ranchi and the Agra Mental Asylum to conduct research for Out of Madness.
 This allowed him to bring an authentic portrayal of mental health issues and the asylum environment to the novel.

 Times Now has ranked Rithwik at Number 6 along with George Orwell and Hunter S. Thompson among 12 Authors who took extreme measures to write their novels.

 Plot

 The novel centers around Mason Moron, a 24 year old Assistant Professor of Psychology at Nalanda University, who, after discovering his wife's infidelity stages his own death and disappears.
 Seeking refuge from his former life, he becomes entangled with Bahubali, a former politician turned madman artist determined to create an erotic masterpiece.
 As Mason's life spirals further into chaos, he is eventually institutionalized in a mental asylum, where he meets the famous actress Miss Staci, who is struggling with morphine addiction.